tomhettinger/reddit_may2015/README.md

 * 0.8% of all comments were authored by ‘distinguished’ individuals ('special', 'admin', 'moderator', etc.)
 * 3.1% of all comments had been edited before the time of data retrieval
 * 0.03% of all comments were gilded (awarded by another user that purchased Reddit Gold)
-* 28.7% of comments that had been gilded, had also been edited

 To reduce the burden on RAM, we'll be looking at subsets of the data from here on.

 ## Gilded comments

+##### Thank you stranger

-As mentioned above, 0.03% of comments were gilded.
-28.7% of all gilded comments had edits.
-The prevalence of edits are attributed, in part, by thank you’s, which are found in 17% of all gilded comments and 50% of all edited, gilded comments.
+As mentioned above, gilded comments are rare (0.03% of all comments).
+Of those comments that received gold, 28.7% had also been editted.
+The prevalence of edits in gilded comments are attributed, in part, by Thank You messages to the gold giver.
+Indeed, "Thank" was found in 17% of all gilded comments, and in half of all edited+gilded comments.
 For example,

     “You can't leave Mouse out!
     Edit: gold?
 Awesome thank you!”